viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 ## Encrypted hard drive

 Encrypted hard drives are a class of hard drives that are self-encrypted at the hardware level.
 They allow for full-disk hardware encryption and are transparent to the user.
-These drives combine the security and management benefits provided by BitLocker Drive Encryption, with the power of self-encrypting drives.
+These drives combine the security and management benefits provided by BitLocker, with the power of self-encrypting drives.

 By offloading the cryptographic operations to hardware, encrypted hard drives increase BitLocker performance and reduce CPU usage and power consumption.
 Because encrypted hard drives encrypt data quickly, BitLocker deployment can be expanded across enterprise devices with little to no impact on productivity.